Updated 2026-05-14 · Next update 2026-05-21

 US companies misjudging extraterritorial scope

 The Act applies to providers who place AI on the EU market OR whose output is used in the EU — regardless of where the provider is established.
 US companies with no EU office but whose AI systems process data about EU individuals or are used by EU-based deployers are in scope.
-The 'we're a US company' defense does not apply.
+The 'we are a US company' defense does not apply.

 "Baker McKenzie client advisory (Jan 2026): 'US-headquartered tech firms with European customers or European SaaS deployments should assume they qualify as providers or deployers under the Act and plan accordingly.'"